MekhyW/Get-it/README.md

 Like post-it, but with another verb.
 Get it?

 Introduction to socket and low-level web routes, developed for the Web technologies discipline taught at Insper.

+- Frontend can be viewed on GitHub Pages deployment javascript of this repository
+- Backend must be executed via Python terminal